Parallel import: Russia

 According to Anatoliy Semyonov, trademark rights exhaustion turned national in 2002, and, as of April 2013, an act is being prepared that could make original goods imported without a permission of the producer officially "counterfeit" (by replacing things on which "a trademark is located illegally" with things "on which an illegally used trademark is located").
 He notes that, according to the Criminal Code, illegal use of a trademark can be punished up to 6 years of imprisonment; and a similar article in the Offences Code makes goods with an illegal copy of a trademark subject to confiscation.

 In 2022, following the exit of various Western firms from Russia as a result of the Russian invasion of Ukraine, a parallel import scheme was legalized to allow certain goods into Russia.
 In September, the trade minister, Denis Manturov, stated that Russian consumers would be able to buy the newly announced iPhone 14, despite Apple halting all sales in the country.
 Apple products were already being re-exported and sold in Russia through the scheme, although at a higher price.

 European Union

 Some Sony PSP video game consoles were imported into the European Economic Area from Japan up to twelve months prior to the European launch.
 The unusual component of this example is that some importers were selling the console for a higher price than the intended EU price, taking advantage of the relative monopoly they enjoyed.
 After the release the console was commonly imported from the USA where it was retailed for much lower price.

-Other example are smart phones, which are being imported from China, where an average device can be bought for about $100 while a similar device would be retailed for about €200 in the EU.
+Other example is smart phones, which were being imported from China, where an average device could be bought for about $100 while a similar device would be retailed for about €200 in the EU.

+United States

+A foreign manufacturer and vendor of face powder sold to A. Bourjois & Co., Inc. its business and goodwill in the US, together with its trademarks, registered under the Trade Mark Act; A. Bourjois & Co., Inc. re-registered the marks and went on with the business here under the old name, buying the powder from the original concern abroad and selling it in boxes bearing the trademark, and so built up a profitable trade, the public associating the marks with A. Bourjois & Co., Inc.'s goods.
+Katzel bought and imported the product of the foreign concern in its genuine boxes, which bore labels closely resembling those of A. Bourjois & Co., Inc. and sold it here.

+China

+Chinese government encourages parallel imports of vehicles.